 What is a Cavernoma?

-A cavernoma is made up of abnormal blood vessels, found mostly in the brain and spinal cord.
+A cavernoma is a vascular malformation, made up of abnormal blood vessels, found mostly in the brain and spinal cord.
+It is filled with blood that flows slowly through these vessels.

-Blood may have oozed slowly out of the cavernoma over time or there may have been a haemorrhage of a larger amount of blood over a shorter period of time, such as a few days.
+Blood may have oozed slowly out of the cavernoma over time or there may have been a haemorrhage (bleed) of a larger amount of blood over a shorter period of time, such as a few days.

 Cavernoma can be either symptomatic or asymptomatic.